 So, is it worth it to even clean your solar panels?
 And should you pay someone to get the job done for you?

 Solar panels rely 100% on the light generated by the sun.
 Each panel has dozens of solar cells which absorb the sun’s light and transform it into electricity through the photovoltaic effect.

 With that being said, anything that builds up on the top layer of the panel will cause a slight decrease in their efficiency and ability to generate power for your home.
-Some materials that cause this buildup include dirt, dust, pollen, leaves, ash, bird droppings, smog, or a combination of all these light blocking objects.
+Some materials cause this buildup include dirt, dust, pollen, leaves, ash, bird droppings, smog, or a combination of all these light blocking objects.
 The majority of buildup can be washed away by consistent rainfall.
-However, some states across the U.S. don’t receive a steady amount of rain, meaning that homeowners can’t depend on the weather exclusively for solar panel cleaning.
+However, some states across the U.S. don’t receive a steady amount of rain, meaning homeowners can’t depend on the weather exclusively for solar panel cleaning.

 So, if the rain can’t clean my panels is it really worth taking the time and effort to wash them myself?